 however note that you

-have to buy a minimum of a case.
+have to buy a minimum of a case unless the wine is Canadian.
 Comprehensive information on all Ontario agencies including a wine

 "search" feature is available from Drinks